-- 333 334 - 1.
-Liaison with the University Writing Program and other writing-related initiatives. - 335 336 - 2.
-Monitor and report to AS the implementation and assessment of the Institute Writing Policy.
-3. Review proposed WI courses.
+- 1. Liaison with the University Writing Program and other writing-related initiatives. - 2.
+Monitor and report to AS the implementation and assessment of the Institute Writing Policy. - 3.
+Review proposed WI courses. - 4.
+Serve as the faculty liaison with the University Writing Program and other writing-related initiatives, making recommendations when appropriate.